Eduardo-HortaS/Basic_Analysis_Set_MDAnalysis/README.md

 A set of scripts using MDAnalysis that works on the following assumptions to calculate **RMSD**, **2D-RMSD**, **RMSF**, **RoG** and **HB**.

-> **Note:** We're going to discard 500 frames that functioned as equilibration, accounting for 5 ns out of 100 ns.

 ## Analysis Requirements

 1. **Basic Configuration**